Rouz275/git-branch-practice/README.md

 # git-branch-practice

-Repository for practice learning git branches.
+This project is from [Thinkful's](https://www.thinkful.com/bootcamp/web-development/) Software Engineering Bootcamp.
+It is a repository for practice learning git branches.